Jubatian/rrpge-spec/specs/cpu_arch.rst

     +------------+
     | (...)      |

-In user mode there are no direct push and pop operations, however subroutine entries, returns and parameter passing realize identical mechanisms.
 The primary use of the stack is providing an efficient parameter and local variable storage for subroutines supporting reentrancy.

 Two additional supervisor mode registers are provided specifying user mode